Genealogy Brick Wall: Another New DNA Mystery Match-Part 3

 Continued from Part 2

-This is the continuing story of my temporary genealogy brick wall for yet another new DNA mystery match that had just showed up.
+Continue with me in my story, from Genealogy Brick Wall: Another New DNA Mystery Match-Part 2, of my temporary genealogy brick wall for yet another new DNA mystery match that had just showed up.
 I call it a temporary brick wall because I have not really exhausted all of my resources, but I had found all the known descendants for those lines (not to mention that I know of that generation’s descendants very well), and he is not one of them.

 So, a recap of my last steps: